Martin Co. considering expanding sex offender living distance rules - NewsBreak

 He feels it is one way to keep children safe in Martin County.

-However, advocates for homeless populations claim it is already hard enough finding housing for registered sex offenders and that they do need homes.
+However, advocates for homeless populations say it is already hard enough finding housing for registered sex offenders, and that they do need homes.

-If they can't find homes, Yvette Gregory, client services director for Love and Hope In Action, said it will push more registered sex offenders into homelessness where their whereabouts could become harder to keep up with.
+If they can’t find homes, Yvette Gregory, Client Services Director for LAHIA says it will push more registered sex offenders into homelessness where their whereabouts could become harder to keep up with.

-Gregory also said there is not strong data showing that registered sex offenders living within 2,500 feet of a school or park in Martin County have been a danger to children.
+Gregory also says there is not strong data showing that registered sex offenders living within 2,500 feet of a school or park in Martin County have been a danger to children.

 Comments / 0